Ząbkowice Śląskie – castle

 Current state

-The 16th-century renaissance castle is preserved today as a ruin.
-It have survived the gate tower, the south tower, the walls all around and some corner low towers.
+The 16th-century late-Gothic or Renaissance castle is preserved today as a ruin.
+It have the gate tower, the south tower, the walls all around and some corner low bastions.
 The remnant of the first building from the 14th century is a bulge on the southern wall, which is the line of the walls of the first medieval building.
 The monument is generally available.

 show this monument on map